-The Remuneration Committee, together with the Board, will ensure that the remuneration and compensation policies and practices promote sound and effective risk management, are compliant with relevant legal and regulatory requirements, do not reward failure or irresponsible business conduct and promote awareness of risk and prudent risk taking that is in line with the level of tolerated risk of the firm.
-Remuneration and compensation policies are in line with the business strategy, objectives, values, and long-term interests of the Group; and support the fair treatment of clients and includes measures to avoid conflicts of interest.
+The Remuneration Committee, together with the Board, will ensure that our remuneration policies and practices promote sound and effective risk management, are compliant with relevant legal and regulatory requirements, do not reward failure or irresponsible business conduct and promote awareness of risk and prudent risk taking that is in line with the level of tolerated risk of the Firm.
+Additionally, our remuneration policies align with the business strategy, objectives, values, and long-term interests of the Group, while supporting the fair treatment of clients and incorporating measures to avoid conflicts of interest.

 Remuneration plans are reviewed on a regular basis to ensure their effectiveness and sustainability.
-The Firm will, at least annually, consider the implications on capital, liquidity and risks associated with variable remuneration, to ensure that it does not limit the firm's ability to strengthen its capital base, and that any performance measure used to calculate variable remuneration components or pools thereof take account of and adjust for current and future risks.
+The Firm will, at least annually, consider the implications on capital, liquidity and risks associated with variable remuneration, to ensure that it does not limit the firm's ability to strengthen its capital base, and that any performance measure used to calculate variable remuneration components or pools account for and adjust for current and future risks.